Budibase/website/content/blog/data/what-is-a-database-schema.md

 In a SQL database, the schema is made up of an unlimited number of _objects_.
 Objects here refer to tables, views, functions, and indexes.
 We can create a single schema that’s used across multiple databases.

+Take a look at our article on [how to integrate multiple databases](budibase.com/blog/data/how-to-integrate-multiple-databases).

 Objects can also be transferred between different schemas.

 We can define a schema in SQL using the _CREATE SCHEMA_ command, to give it a name, and define any database objects within it.
 Alternatively, SQL treats _DATABASE_ and _SCHEMA_ synonymously, so we can also use _CREATE DATABASE._